lwh9346/open-heat-lab-website/content/authors/zhiyao-jiang/_index.md

   - Ph.D.
 Students
 ---

-Zhiyao, Jiang received an M.S. degree in Engineering Thermophysics from Beihang University in 2016.
+Zhiyao Jiang received an M.S. degree in Engineering Thermophysics from Beihang University in 2016.
 He is currently working toward a Ph.D. degree in mechanics(Energy and Resources Engineering) at Peking University.
 His research interests include thermal management of electronics, spacecraft thermal control, micro-nanoscale heat transport, and thermal measurement technology.